husonlab/catrenet/README.md

 Hordijk, W. (2023).
 A concise and formal definition of RAF sets and the RAF algorithm, arXiv:2303.01809.

 <a id="50">[HS24]</a>
-Huson, D. and Steel, M. (2024) BioRAF - Implemented Algorithms (unpublished).
+Huson, D. and Steel, M. (2024) CatReNet - Implemented Algorithms (unpublished).

 <a id="60">[HXRS23]</a>
 Huson, D., Xavier, J., Rodrigo, A. and Steel, M. (2023).
 Structural and algorithmic results for self-generating